Outbound Exchange: Frequently Asked Questions

 - When is the deadline for the exchange programs?

-The deadline for application is December 31, 2012 for undergraduates and January 20, 2013 for MBAs of the academic year prior to the academic year of your intended exchange.
+The deadline for application is December 31, 2013 for undergraduates and January 15, 2014 for MBAs of the academic year prior to the academic year of your intended exchange.
+The applications will be processed on a first come first serve basis.

 - What can I do to prepare for the application?

-Register yourself on the online application page.
-Prepare your resume, letter of intent and obtain a letter of recommendation from an Ohio State faculty member.
-Please check details for the application process on the Step-by-Step page under “Application”.
+Prepare your "Course Planning Worksheet" (undergraduates only), resume, letter of intent and obtain a letter of recommendation from an Ohio State faculty member.
+Please check details for the application process on the Step-by-Step page under “Outbound Application Process”.
+The applications usually opens around September to October every year.

 - Is the application process competitive?